quarkusio/quarkus-backports/README.md

 The application can be packaged using `./mvnw package`.
 It produces the `quarkus-backports-1.0-SNAPSHOT-runner.jar` file in the `/target` directory.
-Be aware that it’s not an _über-jar_ as the dependencies are copied into the `target/lib` directory.

 The application is now runnable using `java -jar target/quarkus-backports-1.0-SNAPSHOT-runner.jar`.